 Jesus’ upending of the temple bazaar produced results.
-Many who were there believed what He said because of what He did — including Nicodemus, a national leader.
+Many took note of what He did and believed what He said — including Nicodemus, a national leader.
 Not just a religious leader, he was a member of the elite group who ruled the nation.

 Nicodemus didn’t approach Jesus in the temple.
 He came after hours.
 Some accuse him of stealth, while others suggest it’s easier to talk in private.
 Both make sense given the context.

 An expert in the Scriptures, Nicodemus was working to reconcile them with what he saw and heard from Jesus.
 He was also respectful, addressing Jesus as Rabbi and acknowledging that Jesus must have come from God.
 “No one can do these signs (miracles) unless God is with him.”

 This was not flattery.
 Jesus had done things only God can do.
 Nicodemus understood this and believed Jesus was from God.

 What Nicodemus apparently didn’t believe, and likely couldn’t imagine, was that Jesus was God.
 No one could comprehend God being a man.
 Yet, here was Jesus — doing things only God can do, referring to God as His Father, and allowing John the Baptist to identify Him as God’s Son.

 Nicodemus was a wise man.
 The implications of these things were too significant to ignore, so he set an example for us.
 He went straight to the source and started asking questions.